yyu233/LeetCode/GeneralThoughts.md

 4. For iteration, where to start, where to stop.
 When to update variables, when not to update variables.
 (Try to treat it as a FSM.
 Every state is a snapshot.
 What are the values the program should produce at each state?)
 5. For data structure processing, divide the data structure into a processed part and unprocessed part.
 Processed part has information what we have already known so far.
 It's like looking backward and forward.
 6. Top-down recursion vs Bottom-up recursion.
+7. What is the meaning carried by your pointer？
+8. Optmizing space.
+Can we reduce the dimension?
+9. Avoid messy basic operation.
+Try to make basic operation more structural.

 ## Steps:
 1. Identify the problem.
 Transform the original question.
 Divide into sub question